-Reed Tech kicked off 2021 with a January webinar to update customers with the most recent information about Health Canada XML PM mandates and how to best navigate them.
-In the webinar, hosted by Business Review Webinars, Gary Saner, Sr. Manager, Information Sciences, and Katelyn (Zumpino) Clark, Account Executive, discuss the history of Health Canada mandates, product monograph descriptions, timing and submissions and Reed Tech XML Product Monograph Services.
+Reed Tech kicked off 2021 with a January webinar to update customers with the most recent information about XML product monograph (XML PM) and how to best navigate them.
+In the webinar, hosted by Business Review Webinars, Gary Saner, Sr. Manager, Information Sciences, and Katelyn (Zumpino) Clark, Account Executive, discuss the history of Health Canada mandates, XML product monograph descriptions, timing and submissions and Reed Tech XML Product Monograph Services.
 Below, we break down some of the key points of this discussion, but you can also view the full webinar here.

 XML Product Monograph Description

-The speakers began with a bit of history of the overall initiative, that can be accessed via the full recording, and then moved into explain the product monograph and what that means to most pharmaceutical companies.
+The speakers began with a bit of history of the overall initiative, that can be accessed via the full recording, and then moved into explaining Health Canada XML and what that means to most pharmaceutical companies.

-The goal of moving to structured product labeling is to improve accessibility and quality, facilitate machine use and adopt international standards.
+Health Canada’s goal for moving to structured product labeling is to improve accessibility and quality, facilitate machine use and adopt international standards.

 - Phase I – “Limited” Production Submissions: By request only